ARDMS Ultrasound Physics & Instrumentation Practice Exam 2025 – Complete Study Resource

 Get further explanation with Examzify DeepDiveBeta

-To focus on lower frequency sound waves
+To measure the frequency of sound waves

 Next Question